Introduction

 - Clear and visually appealing design

-- Customisation options to suit your team’s preferences.
+- Customisation options to fit your team’s preferences.

-Remember, the most feature-rich tool isn’t always the best choice if it’s too complex for your team to use effectively.
+Remember, the most feature-packed tool isn’t always the best choice if it’s difficult for your team to use.

 Collaboration features

-Effective team collaboration is at the heart of successful project management.
-Look for tools that offer:
+Effective team collaboration is at the core of successful project management.
+Look for tools that offer robust collaboration features, such as:

 - File sharing and version control